COVID SUPPORT LATEST : - WEEKEND 26-27TH SEPTEMBER

 If you’re worried about a future payment, please call us nearer the time.

-Check temporary changes to the time limit and rules for notifying an option to tax land and buildings.
+Check above for the temporary changes to the time limit and rules for notifying an option to tax land and buildings.

 The Government has confirmed that people who are unable to work their normal hours because of coronavirus (COVID-19) will still receive their usual tax credits payments.